-- the sensitivity of our business to economic and financial market conditions generally and economic conditions in CECO's service areas; - dependence on fixed price contracts and the risks associated therewith, including actual costs exceeding estimates and method of accounting for revenue; - the effect of growth on CECO's infrastructure, resources and existing sales; - the ability to expand operations in both new and existing markets; - the potential for contract delay or cancellation as a result of on-going or worsening supply chain challenges; - liabilities arising from faulty services or products that could result in significant professional or product liability, warranty or other claims; - changes in or developments with respect to any litigation or investigation; - failure to meet timely completion or performance standards that could result in higher cost and reduced profits or, in some cases, losses on projects; - the potential for fluctuations in prices for manufactured components and raw materials, including as a result of tariffs and surcharges, and rising energy costs; - inflationary pressures relating to raw material costs and the cost of labor; - the substantial amount of debt incurred in connection with our strategic transactions and our ability to repay or refinance it or incur additional debt in the future; - the impact of federal, state or local government regulations; - our ability to repurchase shares of our common stock and the amounts and timing of repurchases, if any; - economic and political conditions generally; - our ability to successfully realize the expected benefits of our restructuring programs; - our ability to successfully integrate acquired businesses and realize the synergies from strategic transactions; - unpredictability and severity of catastrophic events, including cybersecurity threats, acts of terrorism or outbreak of war or hostilities or public health crises, as well as management's response to any of the aforementioned factors; and - our ability to remediate our material weaknesses, or any other material weakness that we may identify in the future, that could result in material misstatements in our financial statements.
+- our ability to consummate the planned divestiture of our Fluid Handling Business, the effect of recently announced acquisitions and the planned divestiture of our Fluid Handling Business (together, the "transactions") on business relationships, operating results, and business generally, disruption of current plans and operations and potential difficulties in employee retention as a result of the transactions, diversion of management's attention from ongoing business operations in connection with the integration of recent acquisitions, the outcome of any legal proceedings that have been or may in the future be instituted related to the Profire Energy, Inc. ("Profire Energy") transaction or other transactions, the amount of the costs, fees, expenses and other charges related to the transactions, the achievement of the anticipated benefits of transactions, our ability to successfully integrate acquired businesses and realize the synergies from acquisitions, as well as a number of factors related to our business, including the sensitivity of our business to economic and financial market conditions generally and economic conditions in CECO's service areas; - dependence on fixed price contracts and the risks associated therewith, including actual costs exceeding estimates and method of accounting for revenue; - the effect of growth on our infrastructure, resources and existing sales; - the ability to expand operations in both new and existing markets; - the potential for contract delay or cancellation as a result of on-going or worsening supply chain challenges, or other customer-driven project delays relating to supply chain challenges or other customer considerations; - liabilities arising from faulty services or products that could result in significant professional or product liability, warranty or other claims: - changes in or developments with respect to any litigation or investigation; - failure to meet timely completion or performance standards that could result in higher cost and reduced profits or, in some cases, losses on projects; - the potential for fluctuations in prices for manufactured components and raw materials, including as a result of tariffs and surcharges, and rising energy costs; - inflationary pressures relating to rising raw material costs and the cost of labor; - the substantial amount of debt incurred in connection with our strategic transactions and our ability to repay or refinance it or incur additional debt in the future; - the impact of federal, state or local government regulations; - our ability to repurchase shares of our common stock and the amounts and timing of repurchases; - our ability to successfully realize the expected benefits of our restructuring program; - · economic and political conditions generally; - our ability to optimize our business portfolio by identifying acquisition targets, executing upon any strategic acquisitions or divestitures, integrating acquired businesses and realizing the synergies from strategic transactions; and - unpredictability and severity of catastrophic events, including cybersecurity threats, acts of terrorism or outbreak of war or hostilities or public health crises, as well as management's response to any of the aforementioned factors.

 Many of these risks are beyond management's ability to control or predict.
 Should one or more of these risks or uncertainties materialize, or should any related assumptions prove incorrect, actual results may vary in material aspects from those currently anticipated.
 Investors are cautioned not to place undue reliance on such forward-looking statements as they speak only to our views as of the date the statement is made.
-Furthermore, the forward-looking statements speak only as of the date they are made.
 Except as required under the federal securities laws or the rules and regulations of the Securities and Exchange Commission (the "SEC"), we undertake no obligation to update or review any forward-looking statements, whether as a result of new information, future events or otherwise.